Sreecharan-G/airflow-chart/README.md

 > **Tip**: List all releases using `helm list`

 ## Upgrading the Chart

+First, look at the [updating documentation](UPDATING.md) to identify any backwards-incompatible changes.

 To upgrade the chart with the release name `my-release`:

 ```bash